Holography of geodesic flows, harmonizing metrics, and billiards' dynamics: The scattering maps, the -harmonizing metrics, and their isoperimetric inequalities

-\begin{corollary} Let $M$ be a codimension zero smooth compact submanifold of a closed hyperbolic (or flat) manifold $N$, so that the natural homomorphism $\pi_1(M) \to \pi_1(N)$ of the fundamental groups is trivial.
-Let $g$ denote the restriction to $M$ of the hyperbolic (or flat) metric on $N$.
+\begin{corollary} Let $(N, g^\dagger)$ be a closed hyperbolic (or flat) $n$-dimensional manifold, and $M$ a compact smooth $n$-manifold, equipped with a submersion $p: M \to N$ such that the natural homomorphism $p_\ast: \pi_1(M) \to \pi_1(N)$ of the fundamental groups is trivial.
+Let $g$ denote the $p$-induced pull-back to $M$ of the hyperbolic (or flat) metric $g^\dagger$ on $N$.

 Then $g$ is a non-trapping metric, and $(M, g)$ admits a well-balanced Lyapunov function $F: SM \to \R$.